shampy911/best-pineapple/content/pages/blog/what-to-know-if-you-haven't-traveled-in-a-while.md

   title: What to Know if You Haven’t Travelled in a While
   robots: []
   extra: []
-  description: Going abroad during Covid is a whole new world—so be prepared
+  description: Going abroad during Covid is a whole new world so be prepared
 subtitle: Travel guide
 image_alt: travelling girl
 thumb_image: /images/covid_boyandgirl.jpg